 - Return of the King: Mount Doom after the Ring is destroyed.
 In fact, Mount Doom all the time.

 - The Secrets of Vesuvius: Mount Vesuvius's eruption, resulting in the destruction of Pompeii.
 Based on Real Life.

-- Dragonriders of Pern plays with this trope, in the (chronologically) first book, the site of Landing, the colonists first settlement on Pern, is on a plateau between three volcanic cones, two of which are thought to be extinct and one dormant, sure enough a few decades after arriving they start getting signs show up that the dormant volcano is getting ready to blow.
-Surprisingly they actually begin plans to evacuate Landing and move the majority of the population to the more geologically stable northern continent, unfortunately all the schedules for moving equipment supplies was based on the dormant volcano being the one to blow so stuff nearest to that was given priority, and that's what they were watching for signs how long was left.
+- Dragonriders of Pern plays with this trope.
+In the (chronologically) first book, the site of Landing, the colonists' first settlement on Pern, is on a plateau between three volcanic cones, two of which are thought to be extinct and one dormant.
+Sure enough, a few decades after arriving they start seeing signs that the dormant volcano is getting ready to blow.
+Surprisingly they actually begin plans to evacuate Landing and move the majority of the population to the more geologically stable northern continent.
+Unfortunately all the schedules for moving equipment supplies was based on the dormant volcano being the one to blow, so stuff nearest to that was given priority, and that's what they were watching for signs of how long they had left.
 Cue the actual eruption coming from one of the supposedly extinct ones a lot closer to the town, and a mad scramble to get the last loads of supplies and people out of the way.
-Averted in all the other books in that every single Weyr on the northern continent is specifically stated to be inside a volcanic crater but not a single one of them ever proves to NOT really be extinct
+Averted in all the other books in that every single Weyr on the northern continent is specifically stated to be inside a volcanic crater but not a single one of them ever proves to NOT really be extinct.

-- In Icerigger, the Place-Where-The-Earth's-Blood-Burns conveniently waits to blow itself to pieces until the protagonists just happen to arrive there.
+- In Alan Dean Foster's Icerigger, the Place-Where-The-Earth's-Blood-Burns conveniently waits to blow itself to pieces until the protagonists just happen to arrive there.

 - A Nancy Drew Files book was set in Hawaii.
 Is it any wonder that the requisite life-and-death climax took place over a volcano?